ssddanbrown/webby/README.md

 ## Libs used

-These awesome libraries has been used in webby:
+These awesome libraries have been used in webby:
 * github.com/fatih/color
 * github.com/howeyc/fsnotify
 * golang.org/x/net/websocket